OpenVerifiable/open-verifiable-id-sdk/architecture/0010-developer-experience-cli-tooling.md

 ## Context

 Developer experience is critical for SDK adoption and community growth.
-The ov-id-sdk handles complex identity operations that can be challenging for developers to implement correctly.
+The open-verifiable-id-sdk handles complex identity operations that can be challenging for developers to implement correctly.
 A comprehensive CLI tool and excellent developer experience reduces barriers to entry, enables rapid prototyping, and encourages proper implementation patterns.

 ## Requirements